jrobine/actor-critic/README.md

 $ pip install opencv-python
 ```

-This project is only tested with Python 3.6.5.
+This project is only tested on Linux with Python 3.6.5.

 ### Examples

-Run the following to train an Atari model (see [a2c_acktr.py](actorcritic/examples/atari/a2c_acktr.py) for further details):
+Run the following to train an Atari model (see [a2c_acktr.py](actorcritic/examples/atari/a2c_acktr.py) for further
+details):
 ```
 $ python -m actorcritic.examples.atari.a2c_acktr
 ```